conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 The virtual cluster could be defined for a token using the `gateway.vcluster` claim.
 You can also override the user from the subject by defining a `gateway.username` claim.

 If you can't specify claims yourself, there is an alternative to map `username` to `vcluster`.
-We can instead map the claim through the Gateway API.
+We can instead map the claim through the Gateway API, user mappings.
-Here you are mapping the username, `conduktor` to the vcluster, `my-vcluster`.
+In the below example you are mapping the username, `conduktor` to the vcluster, `my-vcluster`.
+See the [API documentation](https://developers.conduktor.io/) for more information.

 ```
 curl --location 'http://localhost:8888/admin/userMappings/v1/vcluster/my-vcluster' \